Estimation Methods – catsim.estimation

 Returns:

-Returns the theta value that maximizes the log-likelihood function, given the current state of the
+Compute the theta value that maximizes the log-likelihood function for the given examinee.

 Parameters:

-• index – index of the current examinee in the simulator
+Index of the current examinee in the simulator.
+Default is None.

-• administered_items – a list containing the indexes of items that were already administered
+A list containing the indexes of items that were already administered.
+Default is None.

-• response_vector – a boolean list containing the examinee’s answers to the administered items
+A boolean list containing the examinee’s answers to the administered items.
+Default is None.

-• est_theta – a float containing the current estimated ability
+A float containing the current estimated ability.
+Default is None.

 Returns: